j-a-n/lovelace-wallpanel/README.md

 The recommended way is to install this plugin using HACS.
 ## HACS Installation
-* Search for `WallPanel` in the Frontend repository list
+* Search for `WallPanel` in the Home Assistant Community Store
-* Click on the repository card
+* Click on the repository
-* Click on `Install this repository in HACS`
-* Select the latest version
+* Click the `Download` button
+* You can now select a special version if required
 * Click on `Download`

 ## Manual installation
 * Download [wallpanel.js](wallpanel.js) and place it into the folder **config/www**.
+* Be sure to delete the **wallpanel.js.gz** file if it is in the same directory.
 * Open Configuration => Lovelace Dashboards => [Resources](https://my.home-assistant.io/redirect/lovelace_resources/) and add **/local/wallpanel.js** (Resource type: **JavaScript module**).

-# Upgrading

-The recommended way is to upgrade this plugin using HACS.

-## HACS upgrade
-* Search for `WallPanel` in the Frontend repository list
-* Click on the repository card
-* Click on `Install this repository in HACS`
-* Select the latest version
-* Click on `Download`

-## Manual upgrade
-* Download current [wallpanel.js](wallpanel.js) and place it into the folder **config/www**.
-* Open Configuration => Lovelace Dashboards => [Resources](https://my.home-assistant.io/redirect/lovelace_resources/) and modify the resource URL to force browsers to reload the resource.
+After a manual upgrade to a newer version, you should change the URL of the resource so that browsers are forced to reload the resource.
-For example you could add or change the query string: **/local/wallpanel.js?v2**
+You can add a query string such as **?v2** to the URL or change it: **/local/wallpanel.js?v2**.

 # Configuration
 You can set the following configuration parameters for every individual Home Assistant Dashboard: